Time travel, I regret to say, will probably not be possible at least in my lifetime. So I've attempted here to create possibly the next best thing.

 The diaries may be interesting to local history buffs, too: places and things within the Englewood neighborhood restaurants, theatres, transportation, schools, etc., many of which have long since vanished and some that are all but forgotten.

 Regrettably, I have no films or audio recordings of my mother, except for a one-minute souvenir record she and my father made in about 1946, before they were married.

 Since first sharing my mother's diaries online, I have heard from many people who wanted to talk about the days' events or the Englewood neighborhood.
 Please feel free to email your thoughts and observations.

 I'm indebted to everyone who contributed information, memories, and photos during the course of this project.
 In particular, Dan Malloy, my uncle Lou (“Son’), my good friend Gloria Bowman, the Chicago Tribune's Eric Zorn, the late Hal Totten, Sunny and Bob Karpus, and particularly my aunt Louise, aka “Sis.”

 Navigating the diary: Links to the diary entries for each month are located at the top of every page.

 Scrapbook: A collection of Dot's friends and family and the places in her life.

 Send: you can “Email this page”.
 Recommend the diary by forwarding the URL to a friend.

+Email: comments, suggestions, and memories are appreciated.
 I'll be adding or modifying this page and others as needed.
-Please forgive my various grammatical errors, rambling text andbroken links.
+Please forgive my various grammatical errors, rambling text and any broken links that you may come across.
 They are corrected as I become aware of them.
-So do make me aware!
+I appreciate being made aware.